Breakfast Casserole with Bacon and Potatoes

 - Heat a large sauté pan on the stove.
 You can spray lightly with cooking spray/olive oil but do not pour oil into the pan!

-- One the bacon is cooked, remove and place on a paper towel lined plate.
+- One the bacon is cooked, remove from the pan and place on a paper towel lined plate.
 Use a paper towel to soak up most of the bacon fat/grease – but leave some in the pan for sautéing veggies.

-- Add in onions, garlic, and peppers to the warm bacon fat.
+- Add the peppers, onions and garlic to the warm bacon fat.
 Sauté for 5 minutes.

-- While veggies cook, whisk together eggs and dried spices.
+- While the veggies cook, whisk together the eggs and dried spices in a large bowl.
 Crumble the bacon using your hands or a scissors.

-- Pour into a greased 9×13 glass or ceramic baking dish.
+- Pour into prepared greased 9×13 baking dish.

 This was fantastic!
 Easy to prepare and perfect for weekly meal prep breakfast!
 Followed the recipe exactly but adding fresh chives on top!
 Love the easy hash brown addition instead of grating potato’s!
 Will make again!!!